mohamed255255/Parking-Reservation-System/README.md

 - **Testing:** JUnit5, Mockito
 - **CI/CD:** Github actions

-##  Architecutre / Design Patterns Used
+##  System Design & Reliability

-- **Clean architecture**
-- **DTOs** for requests and responses to decouple persistence models from exposed APIs, improving security, readability, and maintainability of the codebase.
+- Applied Clean Architecture principles and DTO-based API boundaries
+- Used Strategy Pattern to support multiple payment gateways
-- **Global exception handling**
+- Implemented global exception handling for consistent API responses
-- **Strategy Design Pattern** : allowing seamless integration of any kind of paymet gateways
+- Optimized database access using normalization, indexing, join fetch to prevent n + 1 problems, and dynamic specifications
+- Ensured data integrity using @transactional

 ##  Swagger documentation

 ## Future features

-  - create Refund for the canceled payment
+  - Refund support for canceled payments
   - basic notification for monolithic level
   - add Angular later for admin dashboard and user UI
-  - add "extend parking duration" with another payment request and update in the current reservation info
+  - add "Extend parking duration" with another payment request and update in the current reservation info
   - scale through :
      -  Breaking the services into microservicse
      -  Use a message queue for notifications